ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 Use the reserved IPs to block {{site.data.keyword.powerSys_notm}} from assigning a specific IP address to a virtual server instance.

 You get the option to:
-- Add IP address
+- Add an IP address
-- See the list of IP address reserved
+- See the list of the reserved IP address
-- Delete IP address reserved.
+- Delete the reserved IP address.

-An IP address present in the reserved list, is not auto assigned to a virtual server instance. <!-- If you manually provide any IP address from the reserved list for a virtual server instance to attach the network, an error is shown in the UI indicating that the IP address is in the reserved IP list. -->
+An IP address present in the reserved list is not auto assigned to a virtual server instance.

 ### Adding an IP address in the reserved list
 {: #add-resrv-ip}

-To add an IP address into the reserved IP address list, perform the following steps:
+To add an IP address to the reserved IP address list, perform the following steps:
 1. Open the [Subnets](https://cloud.ibm.com/power/subnets){: external} page in the IBM Cloud.
-2. From the list of subnets that you have created, click the desired subnet for which you want to reserve the IP address.
+2. From the list of subnets that you have created, click the subnet for which you want to reserve the IP address.
 3. Click **Reserve IP**.
 4. Enter your IP address in the **IP address** field.